groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/pcl-to-jp2.md

         - icon: "far fa-file-PCL"
           title: " About PCL File Format"
           content: |
             PCL stands for Printer Command Language which is a Page Description Language introduced by Hewlett Packard (HP).
-HP created PCL to provide an efficient way for controlling printer features across many different printing devices.
-The format was originally developed for HP's dot matrix and Inkjet printers, but has been part of various thermal, matrix and page printers with the passage of time.
-The format underwent several different revisions, resulting in different versions where each version was enhanced to meet the demands of time with respect to the printer control features.
-Today, PCL is the most widely spread printer language in the laster printer market.
+HP created PCL to provide an efficient way of controlling printer features across many different printing devices.
+The format was originally developed for HP’s dot-matrix and Inkjet printers but has been part of various thermal, matrix, and page printers with the passage of time.
+The format underwent several different revisions, resulting in different versions where each version was enhanced to meet the demands of time with respect to the printer control features

           link: "https://docs.fileformat.com/page-description-language/pcl/"

     format:
         # format loop
-        - icon: "far fa-file-JP2"
+        - icon: "far fa-image"
           title: " About JP2 File Format"
           content: |
             JPEG 2000 (JP2) is an image coding system and state-of-the-art image compression standard.
 Designed, using wavelet technology JPEG 2000 can code lossless content in any quality at once.
 Moreover, without any substantial penalty in coding efficiency, JPEG 2000  have the capability to access and decode the same content efficaciously into a variety of other resolutions and qualities.
 The code streams in JPEG 2000 is significantly scalable having regions of interest that provide the facility for spatial random access.
 Possessing Up to 16384 diverse components with the dimensions in terapixels, and precision that can be high as 38 bits/sample.

           link: "https://docs.fileformat.com/image/jp2/"